etienneburdet/replicate-junta-covid/README.md

 ```

-Pages will be server on http://localhost:9000.
+Pages will be served on http://localhost:9000.
 It auto-reloads when changing HTML or JS.
 Import every `xxx.js` file in `app.js.`